hmdc/ondemand_development/dev/service_now/README.md

 Once we upgrade to the OOD version with the ServiceNow integration, we can discard this customization.

 ### Implementation Summary
-The implementation consists of two components
+The implementation consists of these components
 - OOD UserConfiguration extension
 - ./initializers/user_configuration_extension.rb
 - ServiceNow service and client classes
 - ./lib
+- Payload content template
+- ./views/support_ticket/servicenow/servicenow_content.text.erb

 ### Deployment
 Using the customization feature from OnDemand, with the default location under: `/etc/ood/config/apps/dashboard`
 - copy `./initializers/user_configuration_extension.rb` into `/etc/ood/config/apps/dashboard/intializers`
 - copy the files inside `./lib` into `/etc/ood/config/apps/dashboard/lib`
+- copy `./views/support_ticket/servicenow/servicenow_content.text.erb` into `/etc/ood/config/apps/dashboard/views/support_ticket/servicenow`

 Restart the OnDemand application for the customizations to take effect.